 All these are intended to support you as you work to achieve the expectations of the capabilities of graduates from the program.

 When you graduate we want you to be a confident and proficient practitioner in all the capability areas, and a reflective and autonomous learner who will continue to develop as a medical professional throughout your career.

 Rather than using a single style of learning and teaching, the program employs a range of approaches designed to encourage you to become progressively more independent and reflective in your development as a medical professional.
 Each Phase of the program has its own style of learning and teaching.

 Phase 1: Scenario based learning

 Teaching in Phase 1 is organised around scenarios which present authentic activities of a medical graduate.
 You will be encouraged to discuss these scenarios in your scenario groups, and to reflect on the issues that they raise.
-Through a series of learning activities - lectures, tutorials, practicals and scenario group sessions - you will explore the key issues and concepts that will eventually be examined at the end of each course.
+Through a series of learning activities - lectures, tutorials, practicals, on-line activities and scenario group sessions - you will explore the key issues and concepts that will eventually be examined at the end of each course.
 You will also be able to choose to pursue topics that interest you through your project and assignment work.
 The scenarios and other learning activities have been designed to widen your understanding of the issues that medical practice involves, while providing you with a sound introduction to the sciences and skills of modern medicine.
 In semester 2 courses, learning activities will be made up of a mix of first and second year students.
 The mix of students and the activities planned will give you realistic opportunities to develop your team work, communication and reflection capabilities.

 Phase 2: Practice based learning